survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ## Conclusion

 HMR is one of those aspects of webpack that makes it attractive for developers.
 Even though other tools have similar functionality, webpack has taken its implementation far.

-To get the most out of it, you must implement the HMR interface or use solutions that implement it.
+To recap:

+* To work, HMR requires both client and server side support.
+For this purpose, webpack-dev-server provides both.
+Often you have to implement the client side interface although loaders like *style-loader* implement it for you.
+* It is a good idea to use the `NamedModulesPlugin` during development as that gives you better debug information.
+* The default HMR setup may be problematic on certain systems.
+For this reason, you may have to enable more resource intensive polling instead of relying on system level hook based options.
+* WDS does far more than refreshing and HMR.
+For example proxying allows you to connect it to other servers.

-In the next chapter, we'll make it harder to make mistakes by introducing linting to our project.
+In the next chapter, we'll make it harder to make mistakes by introducing JavaScript linting to our project.

 T> The *Hot Module Replacement with React* appendix discusses HMR specifics related to React.